-There are three classes of a commercial license: A, B, and C. However, no one can apply for these licenses until he/she is in possession of a valid basic Class D New Jersey driver license or he/she possesses a valid out-of-state CDL.
+There are three Commercial Driver License (CDL) classifications: A, B, and C. However, no one can apply for these licenses until he/she is in possession of a valid basic Class D New Jersey driver license or he/she possesses a valid out-of-state CDL.

-Class A: License is necessary for the operation of tractor trailers or any truck or trailer with a gross combination weight rating (GCWR) of 26,001 pounds or more, provided the gross vehicle weight rating (GVWR) of the vehicle being towed is more than 10,000 pounds.
-The Class A license also allows the motorist to operate all vehicles in the class B, C and D categories, provided the motorist has qualified for all the proper extra endorsements.
+Class A: License is necessary for the operation of a tractor trailer or truck and trailer with a gross combination weight rating (GCWR) of 26,001 pounds or more, provided the gross vehicle weight rating (GVWR) of the vehicle being towed is more than 10,000 pounds.
+The Class A license also allows the driver to operate all vehicles in the class B, C, and D categories, provided the driver has qualified for all the proper extra endorsements.

-Class B: License is necessary for the operation of any vehicle with a GVWR of 26,001 pounds or more:
+Class B: License is necessary for the operation of:

-- A vehicle with a gross vehicle weight rating of 26,001 pounds or more towing a trailer with a gross vehicle weight rating of less than 10,000 pounds - A bus with a gross vehicle weight rating of 26,001 pounds or more designed to transport 16 or more passengers, including the driver
+- Any vehicle with a GVWR of 26,001 pounds or more. - A vehicle with a GVWR of 26,001 pounds or more towing a trailer with a gross vehicle weight rating of 10,000 pounds or less. - Any bus, including school buses, with a gross vehicle weight rating of 26,001 pounds or more designed to transport 16 or more passengers, including the driver.

-A Class B license allows the motorist to operate all vehicles in the Class C and D categories, provided the motorist has qualified for all the proper extra endorsements.
+A Class B license allows the driver to operate all vehicles in the Class C and D categories, provided the driver has qualified for all the proper extra endorsements.

-Class C: License is necessary for any vehicle with a GVWR of less than 26,001 pounds, used and placarded to transport hazardous material:
+Class C: License is necessary for:

-- Any bus, including school buses, designed to carry 16 passengers or more, including the motorist, and with a GVWR of less than 26,001 pounds and all school vehicles designed for 15 passengers or fewer, including the motorist - Any bus or other vehicle designed to transport 8 to 15 passengers, including the motorist, which is used for hire
+- Any vehicle with a GVWR of less than 26,001 pounds, used and placarded to transport hazardous material - Any bus, including school buses, designed to carry 16 passengers or more, including the driver, and with a GVWR of less than 26,001 pounds and all school vehicles designed for 15 passengers or fewer, including the driver. - Any bus or other vehicle designed to transport 8 to 15 passengers, including the driver, which is used for hire.

-▼ COMMERCIAL DRIVER EXEMPTIONS
+COMMERCIAL DRIVER EXEMPTIONS